 Once I'm sure everything is working as expected, it's time for core updates.
 I'll go back to the Pantheon dashboard for this, and navigate to the "Dev" tab at the top of the screen, to see if there are any updates available.
 If there are, I'll click the big yellow "Apply Updates" button.
 This will merge the upstream updates into my main branch.

-Then it's back to the terminal to pull those updates to my local computer with
+Once the dashboard indicates that action is complete, it's back to the terminal to pull those updates to my local computer with

 $ git pull